Mullingar railway station

 Mullingar station is served by national rail company Iarnród Éireann's Dublin to Longford Commuter service and Dublin to Sligo InterCity service.

 History

-The station opened in 1848.
+The station was designed by architect John Skipton Mulvany and opened on 2 October 1848.
 The Midland Great Western Railway line to Mullingar from Dublin opened in stages from 1846 to 1848, arriving in Mullingar on 2 October 1848.
 This was to a temporary station, adjacent to the greyhound stadium.
 The original main line ran from Dublin (Broadstone) to Galway via Mullingar and Athlone, the Mullingar to Galway section opening in August 1851.
 The present station opened with the branch line to Longford on 14 December 1855.
 There were two secondary stations in Mullingar.
 Canal Crossing cattle bank was on the Sligo Line.
 On the Athlone Line, Newbrook racecourse had its own station.
 This was unique in that it was a two platformed station with both platforms on the Down Line.

 Services

 Train services

 The railway line connecting Mullingar to Athlone, once integral to the Midland Great Western Railway's Dublin to Galway route, has been out of service since 1987.
 In the mid-2000s, there were discussions about reopening this line to enhance Dublin-Galway rail services; however, these plans were eventually set aside in favour of developing a cycling route.

 This cycling route, known as the Dublin–Galway Greenway, includes a section from Mullingar to Athlone that repurposes the disused railway line.
 The Moate to Garrycastle segment was officially opened in October 2015, and a new bridge over the River Shannon in Athlone was completed in August 2023.

 In 2024, the All-Island Strategic Rail Review revisited the idea of reinstating the rail link between Mullingar and Athlone.
 The review recommended re-establishing a single-track line between these towns, with a projected opening date between 2040 and 2050.
 Additionally, it proposed a single-track line connecting Mullingar to Portadown via Armagh, Monaghan, Clones, and Cavan, aiming to improve connectivity between the midlands and place such Belfast Grand Central and Derry~Londonderry.

 Today Mullingar station operates to services both commuter and Intercity services to Sligo Mac Diarmada, Longford, and Dublin Connolly, Mullingar railway station offers connections to several other destinations such as Docklands and M3 Parkway.
 These services are operated by Iarnród Éireann.